xinwenfu/VChat_GTER_CodeReuse/README.md

 xchg eax,esi            ; Save the returned socket handle on ESI
 ```
 > [!IMPORTANT]
-> Arguments are processed in reverse order, this is because the stack is a First In Last Out (FILO) data structure and for the arguments to appear in the expected order we must process them (place them onto the stack) in reverse order.
+> Arguments are processed in reverse order; this is because the stack is a First In Last Out (FILO) data structure, and for the arguments to appear in the expected order, we must process them (place them onto the stack) in reverse order.

 1) The first set of arguments passed to ```WSASocketA(...)``` are set to NULL, this is because we do not need any configurations provided by the `dwFlags`, `g`, or `lpProtocolInfo` arguments.
 We can zero out a register by xor'ing it with itself, we then push the value of the register (0 or NULL) onto the stack three times, one for each of the arguments.
    ```